Transmission constraints for the BM

 By 2033, transmission improvements will mean the situation returns to a similar situation to today, with the B6 once again being the dominant constraint.

 We have made adjustments to the Electricity Ten Year Statement data in later years as it would otherwise lead to unrealistically high constraints in Scotland, particularly at the B2 boundary.
 In reality, the cost of building more transmission in the area would be cheaper than the cost of balancing the system, so we have increased the assumed level of transmission capability in Northern Scotland.
+We model the annual volume of BM system volume, by boundary, out to 2050.

 We use half-hourly demand, and wind, to model granular constraint levels

 Constraints at the B14 boundary (London) are greatest when there is high demand.
 Constraints at the LE1 boundary (South East England) are greatest when there is high demand and interconnectors are exporting.
 Generally, the other constraints are greatest when there are high levels of wind generation.
-For more information of the impact of location, including an interactive map, see the Location section.
+For more information on the impact of location, including an interactive map, see the Location section.

 We map expected constraint levels at each boundary to the volumes we expect to be required to balance each constraint in the BM, based on historical analysis.